-Table 46: Display Static Initialization XML Tags Definition
+Table 45: Display Static Initialization XML Tags Definition

-Tag Attributes Description

-display The display element describes one display.

-name The logical name of the display.
+Tag Attributes Description display The display element describes one display. name The logical name of the display. priority Deprecated.

-priority Deprecated.
 This value is not taken in consideration.
-Use MicroEj application

-launcher option instead.

-default Deprecated.
-This value is not taken in consideration.

-fonts The list of system fonts.
-The system fonts are available for all displays.

-font A system font.

-file The font file path.
-The path may be absolute or relative to the XML file.

-range A font generic range.

-name The generic range name (LATIN, HAN, etc.)
+Use MicroEj application launcher option instead. default Deprecated.
+This value is not taken in consideration. fonts The list of system fonts.
+The system fonts are available for all displays. font A system font. file The font file path.
+The path may be absolute or relative to the XML file. range A font generic range. name The generic range name (LATIN, HAN, etc.) Optional.

-sections Optional.
 Defines one or several sub parts of the generic range.

-"1": add only part 1 of the range

-"1-5": add parts 1 to 5

-"1,5": add parts 1 and 5

-These combinations are allowed:

-"1,5,6-8" add parts 1, 5, and 6 through 8

-By default, all range parts are embedded.

-customrange A font-specific range.

-start UTF16 value of the very first character to embed.

-end UTF16 value of the very last character to embed.
+"1": add only part 1 of the range "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: 111000000000000000000000000000000000000 "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. customrangeA font-specific range.startUTF16 value of the very first charact , , UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.